ddubson/tech-notes/security/cryptography/algorithms.md

 * 8 bits were used for computational overhead
 * 56 bit key size

-DES uses 5 different modes \(defined method that determines how plaintext block is input and changed to produce ciphertext\)
+DES uses 5 different modes

 * **Electronic Code Book \(ECB\)** mode is simplest
   * Each 64-bit block will produce the same output for a given input \(predictable\)